 Kane is Associate Director of George Washington University’s Multicultural Student Services Center; according to him, Christians and white people “experience life in an easier way.”
 Kane says that’s due to “white privilege” and how “Christians receive unmerited perks from institutions and systems all across our country.”
 I’m sure Owsley’s residents would be surprised to hear that: they’re over 98 percent white and predominantly Christian, but the perks they enjoy aren’t particularly obvious.

 What’s more, white privilege hasn’t prevented whites without a college degree from having a shorter average lifespan than either African Americans or Latinos.
-It also hasn’t protected whites from interracial violence, with more than twice as many blacks murdering whites as whites murdering blacks.
-Nor did it stop the Supreme Court from upholding colleges admission policies that discriminate against whites and Asians.
+It also hasn’t protected whites from interracial violence, with the annual number of black criminals murdering white victims being more than twice as large as the number of white criminals who murder black victims.
+Nor did it stop the Supreme Court from upholding college admission policies that discriminate against whites and Asians.